Valedicode/resume-agent/README.md

-## Resume Agent
+## AIpply

-An autonomous **human-in-the-loop AI agent** that takes your **generic PDF resume** and a **specific Job Description URL**, then iteratively rewrites and optimizes your resume until it tightly matches the job requirements and passes your personal approval.
+AIpply is a multi-agent system that takes your generic PDF resume and a specific Job Description URL, then uses a supervisor agent to coordinate specialized analysis agents and a writer agent: the analysis agents deeply understand your resume and the job description, and the writer agent uses that shared understanding to generate a refined, targeted resume and a matching cover letter.

 ---